 • Preventing prescription drug abuse

-Feel free to use all the time you need to get the information you want.
-Don’t be afraid to ask questions or ask for clarification if there is something you don’t understand.
+Feel free to get all the information you want.
+Don’t be afraid to ask questions or get clarification if there is something you don’t understand.
 The call may be emotional due to all the feelings you’ve been holding inside.
 That is okay.
 The hotline specialist understands how difficult these calls can be and will provide emotional support.

 Finally, make sure you have something nearby to take notes.
-You will get a lot of valuable information that will be easier to remember if written down.
+You will get a lot of valuable information that will be easier to remember if you write it down.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS